haesleinhuepf/napari-time-slicer/README.md

 The workflow can then also be exported as a script.
 The 'Generate Code' button can be found in the [Workflow Inspector](https://www.napari-hub.org/plugins/napari-workflow-inspector)

-If you want to convert a 3D dataset into as 2D + time dataset, use the menu `Tools > Utilities > Convert 3D stack to 2D timelapse (time-slicer)`.
+If you want to convert a 3D dataset into a 2D + time dataset, use the menu `Tools > Utilities > Convert 3D stack to 2D timelapse (time-slicer)`.
 It will turn the 3D dataset to a 4D datset where the Z-dimension (index 1) has only 1 element, which will in napari be displayed with a time-slider.
 Note: It is recommended to remove the original 3D dataset after this conversion.